Flexible isotopy classification of flexible links: Classifying flexible knots

 \begin{theorem} Two flexible links $K$ and $K'$ are flexibly isotopic if and only if their degree, genus, Type and encomplexed writhe coincides and $\R K$ is smoothly isotopic to $\R K'$. \end{theorem} \begin{proof} It is obvious that if $K$ and $K'$ are flexibly isotopic then their degree, genus and encomplexed writhe coincides and $\R K$ is smoothly isotopic to $\R K'$.
 Our strategy will be to consider $K$ and $K'$ up to flexible isotopy and show that we can assume that they coincide on larger and larger parts.
 Assume that $K$ and $K'$ has coinciding degrees, genus, encomplexed writhe and that their real parts are smoothly isotopic.
 Due to Lemma \ref{isotopyextension} we can construct a flexible isotopy taking the $\R K$ to $\R K'$.
 From now on we may assume that $\R K=\R K'$.
 Furthermore, we can assume that $K$ coincides with $K'$ on a small neighbourhood of $\R K=\R K'$.
 We wish to extend this neighbourhood on which the links coincide.
 The quotient space $K_C:=K/conj$ is a $2-$manifold with boundary.
 Each boundary component corresponds to a component of $\R K$.
 The manifold $K_C$ is orientable if and only if $K$ is of Type I. If $K_C$ is not orientable, we can (by the classification of 2-manifolds) consider it as a sphere with some disks removed and a number of crosscaps added.
-In each crosscap we can find a simple smooth connected curve whose preimage $\hat S$ under the projection $K\rightarrow K_C$ is also a simple closed connected curve which covers $S$ twice.
-The conjugation acts on $\hat S$ by rotating it by $\pi$.
+In each crosscap we can find a simple smooth connected curve $S$ whose preimage $\hat S$ under the projection $K\rightarrow K_C$ is also a simple closed connected curve which covers $S$ twice.
+The conjugation acts on $\hat S$ by rotating it by $\pi$ (using a diffeomorphism to $S^1$).
 We call such a curve $\hat S$ a \emph{dividing curve} in $K$.
 Let $M$ be the number of crosscaps in $K_C$ and $N$ be the number of components of $\R K$.
-Then $M=0$ if $K$ is of Type I and $M+N=g+1$ since the dividing curves together with the real components split $K$ into two parts diffeomorphic to spheres with $M+N$ disks removed.
+Then $M=0$ if $K$ is of Type I. If the links are of type II we have $M+N=g+1$ since the dividing curves together with the real components split $K$ into two parts diffeomorphic to spheres with $M+N$ disks removed.
 Since the number of crosscaps in $K_C$ only depend on the number of components of $\R K$, the Type and the genus we have that $K'_C\simeq K_C$.
-Take two dividing curves $\hat{S}\subset K$ and $\hat S'\subset K'$.
-Let $p,\bar{p}$ be two points in $\hat{S}$ such that they are sent to each other by the conjugation and let $p',\bar p'\in S'$.
+Take two dividing curves $S\subset K$ and $S'\subset K'$.
+Let $p,\bar{p}$ be two points in $S$ such that they are sent to each other by the conjugation and let $p',\bar p'\in S'$.
 Let $B(p)$ be a small neighbourhood of $p$ in $K$.
-We can easily construct flexible isotopy taking $p$ to $p'$ such that the isotopy is constant outside of $B(p)$ by Lemma $\ref{homoiso}$.
+We can easily construct a flexible isotopy taking $p$ to $p'$ such that the isotopy is constant outside of $B(p)$ and $\bar{B(p)}=B(\bar p)$ by Lemma $\ref{homoiso}$.
 Since the flexible isotopy respects conjugation $\bar p$ will end up at $\bar p'$.
 We can thus assume that $p=p'$.
-Take one of the curves $c$ connecting $p$ to $\bar p$ in $S$ a curve $c'$ connecting $å$ to $\bar p$ in $S'$.
+Take a curve $c$ connecting $p$ to $\bar p$ in $S$ and a curve $c'$ connecting $p$ to $\bar p$ in $S'$.
 Since $\C P^3\setminus \R P^3$ is simply connected we can find a homotopy taking $c$ to $c'$ which can then be extended to a flexible isotopy such that $S$ is taken to $S'$.
-We repeat this construction for each dividing curve arising from crosscaps in $K_C, K_C'$.
-At this point $K$ and $K'$ coincide on a small neighbourhood $Q$ of the union of $\R K$ with $\cup S_i$ where $S_i$ are the dividing curves.
+We repeat this construction for each dividing curve arising from crosscaps in $K_C, K_C'$ choosing the paths such that $K$ and $K'$ coincide on a small neighbourhood $Q$ of the union of $\R K$ with $\cup S_i$ where $S_i$ are the dividing curves, and where the orientations on $Q$ induced by $K$ and $K'$ agree (the orientations on $K$ and $K'$ are induced from $\R K$ using the complex structure).
 The submanifold $Q$ divides $K$ and $K'$ into two pieces which are conjugate to each other.
+Since the orientations agreed around the dividing curves and around $\R K$, we have a diffeomorphism taking $K$ to $K'$ which is constant on $Q$ (then $K\setminus Q$ and $K'\setminus Q$ consist of two spheres with the same number of discs removed, the orientations agreeing ensures that we can "match up" the boundaries to the boundaries of $Q$ in a way that agrees).
 See Figure \ref{SQHpic} for a picture.